 Before being published to app stores, each mobile application is tested.
 However, the testing process is not so simple and clear-cut.
 We have outlined the key steps of the mobile application testing process that will help you obtain high-quality results for the entire project and establish a solid testing strategy.

 Preparation for the Testing Process

-When conducting a technical audit, we often face the fact that QA specialists join the project later than they should.
+When conducting a technical audit, we at Orangesoft often face the fact that QA specialists join the project later than they should.
 If you start the testing process only after you get the first build of the application, there is a risk that mistakes were made at the stage of determining technical requirements and specifications.
 Reworking the final product is always more challenging.
 Below we describe the important first steps that will save you time and money.

 1. Device models and OS versions

 Once you have your project idea, your business logic, and your target audience, you should determine the devices and the OS versions your mobile application will be compatible with.
 These will be the devices you will run your tests on as well.

 To figure out the best devices for your app, you need to answer the following questions: